Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: Relation between NEUTRON DENSITY FLUCTUATION and Yield Ratio of Light Nuclei

-where $N_{p}$ and $N_{n}$ are the number of protons and neutrons, respectively.
-The degeneracy factor $g_{{d}}=3 / 4$, and $g_{{t}}=1 / 4$, $V$ is system volume.
-In COAL-SH model~\cite{Sun:2017ooe} for cluster production, the oscillator frequency of the cluster’s internal wave function, $\omega$, is much smaller than the effective temperature $T_{\mathrm{eff}}$ at kinetic freeze-out, thus the suppression factor ($x=\left(2 T_{\mathrm{eff}} / \omega\right)^{1 / 2}$) will be much larger than unity~\cite{Ropke:2008qk}.
+where $N_{p}$ and $N_{n}$ are the number of protons and neutrons, respectively. $V$ is system volume and $T_\mathrm{eff}$ is the effective local temperature at kinetic freeze-out.
 In this coalescence picture, uniform distributions of nucleons in space are assumed.
 One can also neglect the mass difference between neutron and proton and set $m_{p}=m_{n}=m_{0}$.
-Then, the Eq.~\ref{eq:deuteron number} and \ref{eq:triton number} can be simplified as
+If we ignore the binding energies of deuteron and triton, the results obtained in Eq.(\ref{eq:deuteron number 1}) and Eq.(\ref{eq:triton number 1}) are consistent with thermal model with the assumption that nucleon, deuteron and triton are in fully thermal and chemical equilibrium at kinetic freeze out~\cite{BraunMunzinger:2007zz, Andronic:2010qu, Steinheimer:2012tb,Oliinychenko:2020ply}.